 In general, acetaldehyde follows the same general trend as formaldehyde, with higher concentrations in the summer enhanced by biogenic emissions and more active photochemistry.
-This trend holds true for the West Valley and Lindon sites as observed in the boxplot graphs in Figure 5, but was reversed at the Bountiful site, with the wintertime median concentration above that detected in the summer.
-This is the same spatial and seasonal trend as was observed with formaldehyde.
+This trend holds true for the West Valley and Lindon sites as observed in the boxplot graphs in Figure 5, but was reversed at the

-&lt;sup>7 U.S. Environmental Protection Agency.
+7 U.S. Environmental Protection Agency.
 Health Assessment Document for Acetaldehyde.
 EPA/600/8-86-015A.
 Environmental Criteria and Assessment Office, Office of Health and Environmental Assessment, Office of Research and Development, Research Triangle Park, NC.
 1987.